500,000 Total Care Hours

 Right at Home is an Approved Provider under the Aged Care Act, meaning we can provide quality care under a government-funded home care package (HCP).
 We provide services and care as required from your package, and support families who wish to pay privately.
 We also provide support for self-managed and plan-managed NDIS participants, as well as private pay clients.

-Our services help clients and participants remain safe and independent, and with no admin fees for clients, you get more care hours from your package or budget.
+Our services help clients and participants remain safe and independent.
+Right at Home do not charge package management fees so you get more care hours from your package or budget.
 We match our caregivers and support workers to our clients and participants to ensure continuity of care and to encourage familiarity and trust.
 When you choose Right at Home, you’ll get 24-hour assistance and free in-home consultations, care planning* and supervisory visits.

 Right at Home’s carers, support workers and nurses are screened, highly trained and experienced, ensuring that you receive the best elderly care and disability support in the Sydney Norwest region.
 Right at Home also recognises the role that family and friends play in caregiving.
 We seek to provide resources and support for primary caregivers as well.